Shinola

 Shinola is a defunct American brand of shoe polish.
-The Shinola Company, founded in Rochester, New York in 1877 as the American Chemical Manufacturing and Mining Company, produced the polish under a sequence of different owners until 1960.
-"Shinola" was a patented name and trademark for boot polish.
+The Shinola Company, founded in Rochester, New York in 1877, as the American Chemical Manufacturing and Mining Company, produced the polish under a sequence of different owners until 1960.
+"Shinola" was a trade name and trademark for boot polish.
 The suffix -ola is a popular component of trade names in the United States.
 It was popular during the first half of the 20th century and entered the American lexicon in the phrase, "You don't know shit from Shinola," meaning to be ignorant.

 The brand name was acquired by the retail company Shinola in 2011.

 History

 George Melancthon Wetmore (August 31, 1858 – June 10, 1923) was born in Gates, New York and, after attending military school, got a degree at the Rochester Business Institute.
 At age 18, he went to work for the American Chemical Manufacturing and Mining Company, which was founded in Rochester, New York (near Brown's Race) in 1877.
 The company was primarily focused on carpet cleaning, but sold several specialty products, including boot and shoe polish.
 Wetmore found that the polish was cheaply made, did not hold or bond well, and 95% of it was dyed black using lamp black.
 Wetmore designed a replacement and initially called it SHINOL′A. In 1886, Wetmore was promoted to vice president, and a few years later, to president of the company.
 By 1909, the company had moved to a larger facility to handle increasing orders.